Teraas/QA/Famly Backend/README.md

 Design Pillers - High Availability, Resiliency with fault tolerance and recovery, Reliability, Durability, Cost Optimization

-Servers to host the services - Cloud (AWS, Azure).
+Servers to host the services - Cloud (AWS, Azure) + utilise Pi 4 if enough for MVP.

-System to be read heavy as well as write heavy.
+System to be read heavy, but significant writes.

 Daily users - 1M
 Daily reads - 5M